 self.lock.release()

-the new value back to the main thread soon, since APIs like click
+synchronize the new value back to the main thread soon because APIs like

 The scroll offset also needs to change when the user switches tabs,